 Expert Neurologists and Neurosurgeons

 When seconds count, you want the best team of qualified experts at your disposal.
-Learn more about the neurologists and neurosurgeons at the Jefferson Neuroscience Center.
+Learn more about the neurologists and neurosurgeons at the Vickie and Jack Farber Institute for Neuroscience at Jefferson New Jersey.

 Taimur Zaman, MD

-Chief of the Jefferson Neuroscience Center Taimur Zaman, M.D., completed his neurology residency at New York University Medical Center and has more than 20 years of experience practicing neurology at teaching hospitals in New Jersey.
+Chief of the Vickie and Jack Farber Institute for Neuroscience at Jefferson New Jersey Taimur Zaman, M.D., completed his neurology residency at New York University Medical Center and has more than 20 years of experience practicing neurology at teaching hospitals in New Jersey.
 He has a special interest in cerebrovascular disease, demyelinating disease and degenerative neurological disorders.
 A former director of neurology at Newark Beth Israel Medical Center, Dr. Zaman is a member of the American Academy of Neurology.

 David A. Roshal, DO